We’re Hiring!

 Knowledge, Skills and Abilities

-Passion for the Center’s mission and work to create a welcoming, safe and inclusive work and gathering space for LGBTQ+ and other marginalized communities, including but not limited to youth, older adults, transgender, non-binary and gender expansive folks, Black, Indigenous, People of Color, neurodivergent people, people with disabilities, people living with HIV/AIDS, and unhoused folks
+Passion for the Center’s mission and work to create a welcoming, safe and inclusive work and gathering space for LGBTQ+ and other marginalized communities, and a commitment to follow all policies and procedures of the organization

 Computer Skills: